Lead Foundation Services and SupportLead Services Overview

 • Individual child and family sessions

-• Small groups and/or classroom activities
+• Small groups and/or classroom strategies and activities

 Lead Foundation - Children Playing Musical InstrumentsAlberta Education Programs